jasontyu/carbon-calculator-next-ts/README.md

 ## Development

+### Getting started
+1. `nvm use` to set Node version based on `.nvmrc`
-First, run `yarn` to install packages locally.
+1. `yarn` to install packages locally.

-Run `yarn dev` to run the development server and open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+1. Run `yarn dev` to run the development server and open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ### Commands
 - `yarn lint`